 Why is the geometric mean used for the HDI rather than the arithmetic mean?

 In 2010, the geometric mean was introduced to compute the HDI.
 Poor performance in any dimension is directly reflected in the geometric mean.
-In other words, a low achievement in one dimension is not linearly compensated for anymore by high achievement in another dimension.
+In other words, a low achievement in one dimension is not linearly compensated for by a higher achievement in another dimension.
 The geometric mean reduces the level of substitutability between dimensions and at the same time ensures that a 1 percent decline in the index of, say, life expectancy has the same impact on the HDI as a 1 percent decline in the education or income index.
 Thus, as a basis for comparisons of achievements, this method is also more respectful of the intrinsic differences across the dimensions than a simple average.